EngrSaad2/Android-TV-Live-Stream/README.md

 Clone or download the repository into a chosen folder..<br>
 Open the project in the IDE, let it install all the necessary libraries and tools.<br>
 Create a virtual TV device, for example with specifications 1080p, and Android API 25.<br>
-Run the project witht the created TV device as a specified deployment target.<br>
+Run the project witht the created TV device as a specified deployment target<br>

 ## Content Administration
 Navigate to https://app.kenticocloud.com in your browser.<br>